dey600r/NETBase/README.md

 ## Technologies
 Architectures on this is projects:
 * Backend:
-    * .NET Layer Architecture
+    * .NET Layer Architecture with JWT
-    * .NET and NodeJS Microservices
+    * .NET and NodeJS Microservices with JWT and/or keycloak
 * Frontend:
     * Angular with Keycloak
     * Angular using SSR builder
-    * .NET MVC with KeycloakHTML5, SCSS3 y Typescript
+    * .NET MVC with Keycloak

 ![Microservice-architecture](./Utils/images/Microservices-Architecture.png)